 You can’t.
 You’re not done here.
-Yet, you also know that if you did come back to Los Angeles, you and him would be moving in together fast and furious.
+Yet you also know that if you did come back to Los Angeles, you and him would be moving in together, fast and furious.
 It’s the addict in both of you.
-When you were in Perast, on the night Roxy was struggling to breath, that night you thought it was curtains for her soon, you had called Aaron in weakness.
+When you were in Perast, on the night Roxy was struggling to breathe, that night you thought it was curtains for her soon, you called Aaron in weakness.
 You felt so helpless and alone.
 Without Roxy, you would be truly alone here in a foreign country with nobody to touch, talk to, or counsel with.

-Two nights in a row, you had stayed up with Roxy as she was wheezing throughout the night, gasping for breath.
-You were crying both nights but on the second night it really hits you that she is 14.
+Two nights in a row, you stayed up with Roxy as she was wheezing throughout the night, gasping for breath.
+You were crying both nights but on the second night it really hit you that she is 14.
 You remember the taxi driver telling you about his dog passing away at 14.
-Aaron tells you his dog passed at 14 and when you Googled Papillons it said 13-15.
-You do believe that if you took really good care of Roxy, if you took her everywhere you went on these excursions, if she had adventures with you at every turn, that it would extend her life.
+Aaron tells you his dog passed at 14, and when you Googled Papillons it said 13-15.
+You do believe that if you take really good care of Roxy, if you take her everywhere you went on these excursions, if she has adventures with you at every turn, that it will extend her life.

 Please call me back.